henninghall/react-native-date-picker/README.md

 ## FAQ

+### Can I use expo?
+Unfortunately, expo does not support this date picker at the moment.
+Upvote <a href="https://expo.canny.io/feature-requests/p/support-react-native-date-picker">this feature request</a> if you would like to have it included.

 ### How do i change the date order?
 (To YYYY-MM-DD etc)
 The order is determined by the `locale` prop.
 Set for instance `locale='fr'`to get the France preference.